 The principal accounting policies applied in the preparation of the financial statements are set out below.
-The policies applied are consistent with the prior year, except for the adoption of IFRS 17 effective 1 January 2023, applied retrospectively.
-The comparative figures related to the adoption of IFRS 17 has been restated where indicated.
+The policies applied are consistent with the prior year.

 Statement of compliance

 The financial statements are prepared in accordance with the IFRS Accounting Standards and in accordance with the requirements of the Medical Schemes Act, No. 131 of 1998.
 In addition the statement of comprehensive income is prepared in accordance with Circular 41 of 2012 issued by the Council for Medical Schemes that set out their interpretation of IFRS Accounting Standards as it relates to the statement of comprehensive income for Medical Schemes in South Africa.